whoishe1/SoundCloud_playlist/README.md

 `
 [21012:3780:0122/181236.996:ERROR:device_event_log_impl.cc(211)] [18:12:36.996] USB: usb_device_handle_win.cc:1020 Failed to read descriptor from node connection: A device attached to the system is not functioning.
 (0x1F)
 `
--It doesn't affect the program, but the error is known and  will be fixed in the future.
+- It doesn't affect the program, but the error is known and  will be fixed in the future.

 - More information here:
   - `https://stackoverflow.com/questions/64927909/failed-to-read-descriptor-from-node-connection-a-device-attached-to-the-system`